-- For the supervisor to guide the student, as a junior research colleague, through the research, writing and production of an MA level professional research project of 15,000-20,000 words (or the equivalent of) - For the student to undertake independent/autonomous research on a professional topic which makes a valuable contribution to the field - To develop professional skills and experience which can be applied in work placements or further graduate work
+- research, writing and production of an MA level professional research project of 15,000-20,000 words (or the equivalent of) - For the student to undertake independent/autonomous research on a professional topic which makes a valuable contribution to the field - To develop professional skills and experience which can be applied in work placements or further graduate work

-Programme Outcomes
+Programme Outcomes:

-By the end of this course successful students will be able to A, B, D, F, G, H:
+A, B, D, F, G, H:

-A. Demonstrate a deep and systematic understanding of key issues, themes and debates in PR and Journalism, while reflecting on their relationship to empirical evidence and to other relevant disciplines.

-B. Show critical and innovative responses to theories, methodologies and practices in PR and Journalism and their impact on the how the knowledge base is interpreted.
-D. Design and undertake substantial investigations addressing significant areas of practice in PR and Journalism, using selected and appropriate advanced approaches.
-F. Evidence the ability to exercise initiative in organising, pursuing and reflecting upon both supervised and self-directed individual and/or team projects, while accepting full accountability for outcomes.

-G. Show the ability to gather, organise and deploy complex and abstract ideas and diverse information in complex and specialised contexts, while reflecting upon and improving the skills required for effective written and oral communication H. Demonstrate the ability for innovative and autonomous learning, normative and ethical reflection, self-evaluation and engagement with disciplinary benchmarks.
+- A. Demonstrate a deep and systematic understanding of key issues, themes and debates in Advertising and PR, while reflecting on their relationship to empirical evidence and to other relevant disciplines. - B. Show critical and innovative responses to theories, methodologies and practices in Advertising and PR and their impact on the how the knowledge base is interpreted. - D. Design and undertake substantial investigations addressing significant areas of practice in Advertising and PR, using selected and appropriate advanced approaches. - F. Evidence the ability to exercise initiative in organising, pursuing and reflecting upon both supervised and self-directed individual and/or team projects, while accepting full accountability for outcomes. - G. Show the ability to gather, organise and deploy complex and abstract ideas and diverse information in complex and specialised contexts, while reflecting upon and improving the skills required for effective written and oral communication - H. Demonstrate the ability for innovative and autonomous learning, normative and ethical reflection, self-evaluation and engagement with disciplinary benchmarks.